Entering Hospice Care

 What can I expect?

-Once a determination has been made to stop curative care, and hospice care has become involved, a patient and their family should expect to receive the following:
+Once a determination has been made to stop curative care, and hospice care has started, a patient and their family should expect to receive the following from our Houston-based hospice services:

-- A multi-faceted approach to care, which includes the physical, mental, emotional, and spiritual aspects of each individual.
+• A comprehensive approach to care that addresses the physical, mental, emotional, and spiritual aspects of each person.

-- A professional care team, including a physician, social workers, nurses, nursing assistants, chaplains, and volunteers.
-This team works with the patient and family to develop a care plan that is uniquely tailored for each patient, according to their wishes.
+• A professional care team, including a physician, social workers, nurses, nursing assistants, chaplains, and volunteers.
+This team collaborates with the patient and family to develop a care plan that is uniquely tailored for each patient, according to their wishes.

 What if I want to go back to regular treatment?

 Individuals may choose to leave the program at any time.
-They can also be readmitted at a later date if necessary.
+They can also be readmitted at a later date if needed.

 Our staff is available to answer any questions you may have about hospice.
-They are available to come to you and will discuss more specific details about the program, and to go over issues that may be unique to your situation.
-It is recommended that any decision makers, including a spouse and/or adult children be present for the meeting.
-This ensures all loved ones are included in the care plan that will be designed for the patient.
+Our hospice providers in Houston are available to visit you and discuss specific details about the program and address any issues that may be unique to your situation.
+It is recommended that any decision makers, including a spouse and/or adult children, be present for the meeting.
+This ensures all loved ones are involved in the care plan that will be designed for the patient.